 Shareholders' influence in the company is exercised at the shareholders' meeting, which is the company's highest decision-making body.
-The planning and running of the shareholders' meeting isare to create conditions in which shareholders can exercise their ownership role in an active, well-informed manner.
+The planning and running of the shareholders' meeting are to create conditions in which shareholders can exercise their ownership role in an active, well-informed manner.

 - 1.1 As soon as the date and venue of the shareholders' meeting have been decided, and in the case of annual general meetings no later than in conjunction with the third quarter report, the information is to be posted on the company's website.
 This information is also to include the closing date for matters to be submitted by shareholders for inclusion in the notice of meeting. - 1.2 The company chair and as many members of the board as are required for a quorum are to be present at shareholders' meetings.
-The chief executive officer is to attend. - At least one member of the company's nomination committee, at least one of the company's auditors and, if possible, each member of the board are to be present at the annual general meeting. - 1.3 The company's nomination committee is to propose a chair for the annual general meeting.
-The proposal is to be presented in the notice of the meeting. - 1.4 If the ownership structure warrants it, and it is financially feasible given the financial situation of the company, the company is to offer simultaneous inter-pretation of the shareholders' meeting into other relevant languages than Swedish, as well as translation of all or parts of the meeting documentation.
-The same applies to the minutes of the meeting. - 4.5 A shareholder, or a proxy representative of a shareholder, who is neither a member of the board nor an employee of the company is to be appointed to verify and sign the minutes of the shareholders' meeting.
+The chief executive officer is to attend.

+At least one member of the company's nomination committee, at least one of the company's auditors and, if possible, each member of the board are to be present at the annual general meeting.

+- 1.3 The company's nomination committee is to propose a chair for the annual general meeting.
+The proposal is to be presented in the notice of the meeting. - 1.4 A shareholder, or a proxy representative of a shareholder, who is neither a member of the board nor an employee of the company is to be appointed to verify and sign the minutes of the shareholders' meeting.